-The most important effect of the Convertibility Law, in addition to eliminating inflation, was to foster investment.
-For the first time in many years, national savings channeled towards investment through the financial system.
-This had not happened before because saving and lending in foreign currency was forbidden or severely restricted.
+The most important effect of the Convertibility Law, in addition to eliminating inflation, was to foster investment increase.
+For the first time in many years, national savings could be channeled towards investment through the financial system.
+This did not happen before because saving and lending in foreign currency was forbidden or severely restricted.

 When foreign investors realized that Argentineans were investing in their own country, they started to evaluate direct and financial investments that were not previously in their plans.
 This process was encouraged by a deep deregulation of the economy and the privatization of inefficient state owned corporations.
-The deregulation and the privatization process created investment opportunities for the private sector that until that moment did not exist.
+The deregulation and the privatization process created investment opportunities for the private sector that until that moment had been monopolized by the government.

-Annual Investment per cap ita

-(in US dollars at 1995 constant prices)
+v estment per capita t 1995 constant prices)

 Decade 80s 90s

-Argentina 1,134 1,421 Brazil 843 909
+Argentina 1,134 1,421

+Brazil 843 909